izgzhen/iris-coq/ProofMode.md

 - `iIntros (x1 ... xn) "ipat1 ... ipatn"` : introduce universal quantifiers
   using Coq introduction patterns `x1 ... xn` and implications/wands using proof mode introduction patterns `ipat1 ... ipatn`.
-- `iClear "H1 ...
+- `iClear (x1 ... xn) "H1 ...
 Hn"` : clear the hypothesis `H1 ...
-Hn`.
-The symbol `★` can
+Hn` as well as
-  be used to clear entire spatial context.
+  the Coq level hypotheses/variables `x1 ... xn`.
+The symbol `★` can be used to clear entire spatial context.
 - `iRevert (x1 ... xn) "H1 ...
 Hn"` : revert the proof mode hypotheses
   `H1 ...
 Hn` into wands, as well as the Coq level hypotheses/variables `x1 ... xn` into universal quantifiers.
 The symbol `★` can be used to revert